nikkilocke/AccountServer/AccountServer/help/supplier.md

 ## Bill Payments

-To pay one or more supplier invoices, use the *Suppliers* *New Bill Payment* screen.
+To pay one or more supplier invoices, use the *Suppliers*/*New Bill Payment* screen.
 Select the required supplier from the dropdown.
 The supplier address and phone number will be filled in, and a list of all outstanding invoices and credit notes will appear.

 Then enter the bank account from which to make the payment.
 Check the date is correct.